-In a school, this means ‘Let all we do open up the lives of every member of our community to the depths of God’s love that is at the root of everything’.
+In school, this means ‘Let all we do open our eyes to the depths of God’s love at the root of everything’.
 Where children are confident, creative, attentive explorers of worlds near and far, eager to learn, to share, to make, to communicate, then we see that God is showing through in the ordinary, minute particulars of our everyday lives.
-Though often human beings seem blind, we can pray and work together to be brought into relationships of love and trust and intimacy and praise, which give us a glimpse of that heaven, which Jesus imagined where a young child is placed in the midst.
+We pray and work towards relationships of love and trust, of intimacy and praise, which give us glimpses of that heaven, which Jesus imagined where a young child is placed in the midst.
 “Jesus said to them, ‘Let the children come to me; do not try to stop them; for the kingdom of Heaven belongs to such as these.’”
 (Matthew 19:14)

-Our vision is a Christian one, but is not exclusive to those of a Christian faith.
+Our vision is a Christian one, but is not exclusive to those of Christian faith.
 Many of the families we serve follow Islam.
 The Holy Quran suggests, 'And [We produce] gardens of grapevines and olives and pomegranates, similar yet varied.
 Look at [each of] its fruit when it yields and [at] its ripening.
-Indeed in that are signs for a people who believe.
+Indeed in that are signs for a people who believe’.
 (Alanhaam 6:99)

-Jesus said, “A tree is known by the kind of fruit it bears.”
+Jesus said, “A tree is known by the kind of fruit it bears”.
 (Matthew 12:33).

 As a school, therefore, we believe that we can be known and characterised by the children we serve.

-This is our vision that nurtures our children, enabling them to grow and flourish, preparing them to move forwards in confidence and hope, with dreams of a bright future.
+This is our vision that nurtures children, enabling them to grow and flourish, preparing them to move forwards in confidence and hope, with dreams of a bright future.